AVG vs. McAfee 2024: Can a Free Antivirus Solution Beat an AV Titan?

 In addition to antivirus tools, there are identity theft protection and privacy features to help reduce your chances of becoming a victim of identity theft.
 These tools also help reduce spam emails, texts, and phone calls by reducing your online footprint.

-There are a few key features that vary from product to product and some that are featured in both.
+A few key features vary from product to product, and some are featured in both.
 An advanced firewall, protection from phishing attacks and phishing sites, real-time protection from malicious websites, and a guard against various malware threats are all similar features that both McAfee and AVG provide.

 AVG offers performance enhancement tools wrapped into the Ultimate plan, while McAfee requires you to purchase an additional product.
 McAfee, on the other hand, offers password protection via a password manager with all of its tiers.
 The parental controls are a separate feature you’ll need to purchase separately.
 AVG doesn’t offer parental controls in any form.